tasnimmuna2610/audi_used_car_analysis/README.md

 # audi_used_car_analysis

-This is a full project on analysis of used AUDI cars. <br>
+This is a full project on analysis of used AUDI cars.
+Apart from that, I've applied ML Algorithm here. <br>
 Original data source: https://www.kaggle.com/aishwaryamuthukumar/cars-dataset-audi-bmw-ford-hyundai-skoda-vw Here